 Guideline on its adoption

-Although the standard benefited from the opinions and feedback of a variety of stakeholders, its applicability has not yet been tested.
+Although the standard benefited from the opinions and feedback of a variety of stakeholders, its applicability has is only in the early stages of testing.
 It is therefore likely that once applied in a real youth work context, the different areas and competences will be subject to change.
-And it must!
+And so they should be!
 Because the starting and ending points are not set in stone.
+You can use the standard as a tool for inspiration.
 Decide as a youth worker which competences already exist in your target group of young people and which are missing or wanted.
 This will enable you to achieve your mission and goals effectively and efficiently.
+Do you still have questions?
+Perhaps you can find answers on our FAQ page.